cbroms/thoughts/wm/one-dimension-todo.md

 - Add physical location each page was written.
 - Track [changes to each page](web-diff.md).
 - ~~Unique ids for each file~~
+- Only build changed pages.
+I think in sveletekit that would mean preventing crawling and feeding in a list of pages to build.
+This list could be generated during editing and then get deleted by the build script.
+Not sure exactly how to handle changes to the templates themselves.

 Also see: